dondi3go/SuperklubUnityTest/README.md

-# SuperklubUnityTest
+# SuperklubUnityTests

-A basic test of Superklub in Unity
+Tests for Superklub in Unity 2022.3

 Some Unity specifics are not in the Superklub project, this projet provides them.